Nicolae97-boss/Nicolae97-boss/README.md

 📍 Based in Romania | Available for Remote Freelance & Contract Opportunities

 💡 Resilient by design, stubborn by nature.

-What I Do
-Design and develop enterprise-grade backend systems Build modern web applications using Angular and .NET Create cloud-native solutions on Microsoft Azure Develop REST APIs and distributed systems
-Implement Domain-Driven Design (DDD) and CQRS architectures Optimize CI/CD pipelines and DevOps workflows Contribute to AI-driven software products

 ---